Iywie/pl_YOLO/README.md

 Detection on pytorch lightning.

 ## Step of training
-### 1. Build the model yaml and data yaml in configs.
+### 1. Build the model parameters and dataset parameters in configs.
 ### 2. Run
 ```python
   python train.py -c <path to the model yaml> -d <path to the data yaml>